 - Triphala is commonly known for its digestive benefits, particularly its ability to help cleanse the body.

 - Triphala may help to cleanse toxins from the body, & boost immunity.

 Slippery Elm Bark

-Slippery Elm is a tree native to North America and it is the inner bark that has the medicinal value.
+Slippery Elm is a tree native to North America

 - It contains mucilage, complex carbohydrates, tannins, and many other beneficial compounds.